induktio/thinker/Details.md

 Installing custom factions
 ==========================
 First any downloaded faction txt and pcx files have to be extracted to the main game folder.
 There should not be any need to overwrite files unless replacing factions in the base game.
 Note that even when using smac_only mode, the definitions have to be extracted to the main game folder since the same files are used in both game modes.
-The faction definitions must not be placed in any subfolder under the main game folder.
+The faction files must not be placed in any subfolder under the main game folder.

 To install the factions on the game startup menu, they need to added in `alphax.txt` in the default expansion or `smac_mod/alphax.txt` when using smac_only mode.
 Take note of the required faction definition .txt files and add them into the `#CUSTOMFACTIONS` section without .txt suffix.
-For example to enable the two hidden factions in the bame game, edit the section like below.
+For example to enable the two hidden factions in the base game, edit the section like below.

     #CUSTOMFACTIONS
     BRIAN, BRIAN